 To declare the name of the LORD in Zion,

 And His praise in Jerusalem,

 When the peoples are gathered together,

 a.
-This will be written for the generation to come: God’s goodness to Zion and the whole earth will be a testimony for the future, so that a people yet to be created may praise the Lord.
+This will be written for the generation to come: God’s goodness to Zion and the whole earth is a testimony for the future, so that a people yet to be created may praise the LORD.

 iii.
 “Nothing is more tenacious than man’s memory when he suffers an injury; nothing more lax if a benefit is conferred.
 For this reason God desires lest his gifts should fall out of mind, to have them committed to writing.”
 (Le Blanc, cited in Spurgeon)

 iv.
-This is an interesting suggestion: that God considers and plans for those yet to be created.
-We don’t enter into the consciousness of God when we are conceived in our mother’s womb, but when we are conceived in the heart and mind of God.
+The idea that God considers and plans for those yet to be created is an interesting revelation.
+We don’t first enter into the consciousness of God when we are conceived in our mother’s womb, but when we are conceived in His heart and mind.

 i.
 Horne took these words and made them into a fit prayer for the afflicted believer today: “Look down, O Lord Jesu, yet once again upon thy servants, still under the dominion of death, and the bondage of corruption; loose these chains, even these also, O Lord, and bring us forth into the glorious liberty of thy children.”

 C. The weakness of man and the strength of God.

 1. (23) A confession of weakness and its cause.